Arrow ImageAcute, PICU and Rapid Response

 Deborah holds a number of visiting lecturer roles and lectures on a number of undergraduate and postgraduate courses across different universities.

 After graduating from University with undergraduate and master’s degrees in psychology and clinical psychology research, Elanor has worked within research at St Andrew’s Healthcare.
 Her research interests include psychological trauma in forensic populations, physical health, and moral injury and wellbeing in mental healthcare staff.
-Alongside her role, Elanor is also a PhD student at the University of Central Lancashire, completing a programme of research on the sources, risk factors and cognitive mechanisms underlying moral injury in secure mental healthcare workers.
+Alongside her role, Elanor has also recently completed a PhD at University of Central Lancashire, undertaking a programme of research on the sources, risk factors and mechanisms underlying moral injury in secure mental healthcare staff.

 David Gibbs, Practice and Policy Advisor